mjwhodur/thegleamprogramminglanguage/README.md

 # The Gleam Programming Language

+## TLDR; for impatient

+The book is available here: [book/src/md/en/README.md](book/src/md/en/README.md)

-Since the Gleam programming language reached its maturity - and I consider v1.0.0 of the language as being mature, I decided to write an introductory book to it, just as Kerrigan and Ritchie wrote their "The C Programming Language" and "The Go Programming Language".
+Since the Gleam programming language reached its maturity - and I consider v1.0.0 of the language as being mature - I decided to write an introductory book to it, just as Kernighan and Ritchie wrote "The C Programming Language" and "The Go Programming Language".

+## THANKS AND DISCLAIMER

+First and foremost, I would like to express my deepest gratitude to Louis Pilfold, the creator of the Gleam programming language.
+His vision, dedication, and hard work have given us this beautiful and powerful language to work with.
+He's been working on Gleam for years, and continues to lead its growth and improvement.

+Louis has poured countless hours into developing Gleam, and continues to lead its growth and improvement.
+If you find value in Gleam or this book, I strongly encourage you to consider supporting Louis and the Gleam project financially.
+You can do so by becoming a sponsor at: https://github.com/sponsors/lpil

+Your support, no matter how small, helps ensure the continued development and maintenance of Gleam.
+It's a tangible way to show appreciation for the tools we use and love.

+For the latest updates on Gleam and insights from its creator, you can follow Louis on X (formerly Twitter) at: https://x.com/louispilfold

+While this book aims to be a comprehensive introduction to Gleam, it is not an official publication.
+For the most up-to-date and authoritative information, always refer to the official Gleam documentation and resources.

+Let's work together to support and grow the Gleam community!

 ## Why